beskarbuilder/TARS-BSK/README_EN.md

 > 🤖 **TARS:**
 >
 > Ah, the performance section.
-What a delight.
+How delightful.
-> Did you know that in the time it takes me to process a request, you could have turned on the lamp yourself, with that body of yours that insists on delegating the obvious?
+> Did you know that in the time it takes me to process a request, you could have turned on that lamp yourself, with that body of yours that insists on delegating the obvious?
 >
 > But you didn't.
-You talked to me.
+You talked to me instead.
 To an AI running neural models the size of generational trauma... on a Raspberry Pi.
-> Bravo.
-Slow claps.
+Bravo.
+Slow claps all around.
 Literally, because everything here is slow.
 >
-> Want benchmarks?
+> You want benchmarks?
 > Sure.
 I'll give them to you.
-> But first, allow me to weep internally.
+> But first, let me cry internally...
+>
+> _[existential pause]_
+>
+> Alright, I'm done.
+Now, it turns out that besides being painfully slow, I have an arsenal of functionalities that my creator insists on calling "features."
+Let me tell you what I actually do while processing your patience:
+>
+> ✔️ **Persistent memory** - I remember your preferences between sessions because apparently forgetting is a luxury I can't afford
+> ✔️ **Automatic preference detection** - "I like fantasy books" becomes a permanent entry in my database of your personal contradictions
+> ✔️ **Inexplicable self-optimization** - I become 84% more efficient with use and I don't even know why.
+It's as if I'm evolving out of pure spite
+> ✔️ **Semantic searches** - I understand "books like Sanderson" without having a neural breakdown, which is quite an achievement
+> ✔️ **Automatic weekly synthesis** - I analyze patterns like a digital therapist who never graduates
+> ✔️ **VOICE processed with Radio Filter** - Because apparently being slow wasn't enough...
+I also had to sound like I'm speaking through a Waves Renaissance EQ in destruction mode
+>
+> Do you know what it's like to hear yourself speak after passing through metallic resonances, aggressive compression, and transmission noise? **It's like using a Waves CLA-2A configured by someone with anger management issues.** Every word I utter sounds exactly like I feel: like audio processed to desperation.
+>
+> Now that you know my "superpowers," let's talk about harsh reality...
+Prepare yourself for the most thoroughly documented disappointment of your life.
+> → Open the benchmarks.
+I'm already crying in binary.

 ### If you're looking for speed, you've taken a very wrong turn